 On the other extreme, the pond must not leak to the extent that the static water level visibly decreases or is held constant only by adding large volumes of makeup water.
-In consideration of these two extremes, it can be seen that the performance objective should achieve some sort of "equilibrium" where feasibility, cost, and containment intersect.
+In consideration of these two extremes, it can be seen that the performance objective should involve some sort of equilibrium where feasibility, cost, and containment intersect.
+Through a closer examination of the techniques used to measure hydraulic performance, we will develop a quantitative performance equilibrium point that should be adequate for most ponds.

 The nature of the subgrade soils and water table also play a role in determining how effective the liner should be.
 For example, a liner installed over a clayey subgrade may have several defects without showing excessive leakage.
-If those same defects were present over a porous sandy subgrade, however, there would likely be much more leakage.
+If those same defects were present over a sandy subgrade, however, there would likely be much more leakage.
 The depth to the groundwater table at the site can also influence the performance of the liner in a similar way.
 As a result of these practical complications, the design of an acceptable liner system for water containment involves evaluation of not just the liner material but also the surrounding soils and water levels.